 Our primary source of revenues is the rental income received from customers under operating leases.
 The amount of rental income generated by the properties that comprise our portfolio depends primarily on our ability to (i) maintain our current occupancy rates, (ii) lease currently available space and space that becomes available from lease terminations and (iii) acquire or develop new properties or expand existing properties.
-As of March 31, 2023 and 2022, our stabilized occupancy rate at our industrial buildings was 96.7% and 94.3%, respectively.
 As of December 31, 2022 and 2021, our stabilized occupancy rate at our industrial buildings was 97.3% and 94.3%, respectively.
 The amount of rental income generated by our leased properties also depends on our ability to collect rent payments from our tenants pursuant to their leases, as well as our ability to increase our rental rates.
 In addition, increases in rental income will partially depend on our ability to acquire additional properties that meet our investment criteria and to develop those properties, as well as our ability to expand the GLA of our existing properties where possible.
 Positive or negative trends in our tenants' businesses or in geographic areas where we operate could also impact our rental income in future periods.